 N.D.A.G.
-2020-O-01 February 6, 2020, to North Dakota State Board of Accountancy a meeting of the public entity subject to open meetings law.
+2020-O-01 February 6, 2020, to North Dakota State Board of Accountancy Ministerial uses of email to set a meeting date and time are not considered a meeting of the public entity subject to open meetings law.